 Escalante River crossings

-Almost immediately upon starting the hike, you will face the first of five river crossings.
-If you haven’t already, change into your water shoes – you’ll likely want to just keep them on for the rest of the hike!
-The river crossing is fairly shallow, usually about ankle deep but it varies by time of year.
-The Escalante River is crystal clear and the cool water is actually quite refreshing on a hot day in the desert!
+The river crossing is shallow, usually about ankle deep but varies by time of year.
+The Escalante River is crystal clear and the cool water is quite refreshing on a hot day in the desert!

 Escalante Natural Bridge

-At about 1.5 miles into the hike, you’ll see the Escalante Natural Bridge out in the distance!
+About 1.5 miles into the hike, you’ll see the Escalante Natural Bridge out in the distance!
 You can then cross the river once more and walk right up underneath the arch.
 The 130-foot tall orange and black striped sandstone arch is quite spectacular and standing below it will certainly make you feel small.

 Granary & Cliff House Arch